 Are you an autistic adult looking for support or information?

 In my experience most support for autistic people is centred on children and parents.
 There seems to be very little available for autistic adults, especially those diagnosed later in life (perhaps because it’s often assumed that we are able to cope without help after dealing alone with undiagnosed autism for many years).

-This is something it’s my mission to one day change.
+This is something it’s my mission to help to change.

 So I focus here on services and information relevant to autistic women/adults.
 And as I’m based in the UK, I focus mainly on groups and organisations that are UK based.
 But if you know of any groups or organisations in other parts of the world that support autistic adults, please get in touch and tell me about them!